Women in Science

 I was always inspired by Caroline Hershel.
 She was officially her brother’s “assistant,” yet under this cover she learned how to make telescopes, made significant astronomical discoveries, has a comet named after her, and was the first woman to have a recognized scientific position in Europe.

-Diane Reidy-Lagunes, MD, Medical Oncologist
+Dr. Diane Reidy-Lagunes, Medical Oncologist

 How has your work been impacted by fundraising from Cycle for Survival?